 Colin has also fished extensively all across Europe for Carp and Catfish in countries such as France, Italy, Holland, Belgium, Germany as well as Spain and is a current British Carp Study Group member (BCSG) and Catfish Conservation Group member (CCG).
-He has also fished for other more exotic species such as Arapaima, Alligator Gar, Mekong Catfish, Siamese Carp, Masheer, Goonch Catfish and many other varieties of beautiful and strange Catfish as well as a variety of other fresh water fish throughout the world with great success.
+He has also fished for other more exotic species such as Arapaima, Alligator Gar, Mekong Catfish, Siamese Carp, Mahseer, Goonch Catfish, and many other varieties of beautiful and strange Catfish as well as a variety of other freshwater fish throughout the world with great success.

 READY TO FISH?

-The new town of Mequinenza where you will be staying has plenty of bars, restaurants, shops and supermarkets to cater for all your needs including two very good fishing tackle shops.
-There is also a pharmacy, a dentist and a very good medical centre with emergency facilities in case of any illness or injury.
+The new town of Mequinenza where you will be staying has plenty of bars, restaurants, shops, and supermarkets to cater to all your needs including a very good, well-stocked fishing tackle shop.
+There is also a pharmacy, a dentist, and a very good medical center with emergency facilities in case of any illness or injury.
 International food and drinks are available and can be delivered to you by your guide while you are fishing on the river bank.

-There are two relaxing public outdoor swimming pools and a paddling pool for smaller children if you are travelling as a family.
-These are seasonal and are open from mid June until mid September and are great for a break from the fishing in the heat of the summer or to balance the time with your family and the fishing, keeping everyone happy.
-There is also a bar and restaurant at the pool side and a sweets and ice cream kiosk for the kids.
+There are two relaxing public outdoor swimming pools and a paddling pool for smaller children if you are traveling as a family.
+These are seasonal and are open from mid-June until mid-September and are great for a break from the fishing in the heat of the summer or to balance the time with your family and the fishing, keeping everyone happy.
+There is also a bar and restaurant on the poolside and a sweets and ice cream kiosk for the kids.